romaninsh/zed_dojo/README.md

-This is a simple app I wrote to help me learn Zed.
+This is a simple Rust app I wrote to help me learn Zed key bindings.

 1. Clone this repo
 2. Open in Zed